2021 Laver Cup: Player selection

 Roger Federer was originally the first player to confirm his participation for Team Europe on 28 February 2020, but withdrew on 15 August 2021 due to a right knee injury.
 However, he still attended the tournament to great fanfare.
 Rafael Nadal also opted out due to a foot injury and Novak Djokovic opted out due to his busy schedule, having played the Olympics and US Open.

 Dominic Thiem announced his participation on 24 November 2020, but withdrew on 18 August 2021 due to a wrist injury.

 On 16 July 2021, Matteo Berrettini announced he was joining Team Europe.
 Five days later, Denis Shapovalov, Félix Auger-Aliassime and Diego Schwartzman were the first players confirmed for Team World.

 On 13 August 2021, organizers announced that Olympic champion Alexander Zverev would join Team Europe.
 The next day, Daniil Medvedev was also announced.
 Team Europe then announced its final line-up on 18 August 2021 with Stefanos Tsitsipas, Andrey Rublev and Casper Ruud also taking part.
 Team World captain John McEnroe chose Reilly Opelka, John Isner and Nick Kyrgios as his final picks the following day.

 Prize money

-The total prize money for 2021 Laver Cup is set at $2,250,000 for all 12 participating players.

-Each winning team member will pocket $250,000, which marks no increase in prize money compared to 2019.
+The total prize money for the 2021 Laver Cup was $2,250,000 for all 12 participating players.
+Each winning team member earned $250,000 compared to $125,000 each for the losing team.

-Whereas, each of the losing team members will earn $125,000 each.

 Participants

 Matches

 Each match win on day 1 was worth one point, on day 2 two points and on day 3 three points.
 The first team to 13 points won.
-Since four matches were played each day, there were a total of 24 points available.
-However, since 12 of the total points are earned on day 3, neither team could win prior to the final day of play.

 Player statistics

 Post-tournament exhibition doubles match

-As only one match was required on Day 3 (Sunday) of the 2021 Laver Cup, an exhibition match was played following the trophy ceremony.
+As only one match was required on Day 3 of the 2021 Laver Cup, an exhibition match was played following the trophy ceremony.